ConservationColorado/conservationcolorado.github.io/content/en/blog/oauth2-intro/index.md

 ### How does the PKCE flow solve problems with the implicit flow?

-Instead of a preconfigured, agreed-upon `client_secret`, during the PKCE, you'll make up a new secret on the fly every time you initiate a flow.
-Then, you'll hash it and make the exchange then.
+Instead of a preconfigured, agreed-upon `client_secret` like in the traditional authorzation code flow, during the PKCE flow, you'll make up a new secret on the fly each time a user initiates the process.
+Then, you'll hash it and begin the exchange.

-This protects the redirect step of the process.
-Here, the access token is returned in a response to a `POST` request at the token exchange endpoint.
-This is more secure than the implicit flow provides the token in the final callback URL.
+When the flow completes, you'll receive the token in a response to the `POST` request you made at the token exchange endpoint.
+This better protects the redirect stage and makes the token much harder to swipe.

+In contrast, the implicit flow returns the token back as a URL parameter at the final callback location.
 URLs can end up in logs, bookmarks, browser session synchronizations, and more.
-They're easier to tamper with than network calls.
+They're also easier to tamper with than network calls over HTTPS.

 ## Visual representations of OAuth